-Establishing Boundaries & Limits in BDSM
+Establishing Limits in BDSM

 “What are your limits?” is not exactly the sexiest question to ask a potential play partner, but it’s one of the most vital ones.
 Limits are critical to BDSM and kink activities.